 ), maybe their overbearing Education Mamas

 , maybe for some other weird reason.
-But for whatever reason, you will rarely see a stupid Jew on TV (unless they're more of a Ditzy Genius
+But for whatever reason, you will rarely see a stupid Jewish character on TV (unless he or she is more of a Ditzy Genius

 or Genius Ditz

 This can, of course, bring up controversy as to what, exactly, constitutes a nerd, whether Jewish or otherwise.
 Is a nerd any extremely smart person, or an extremely smart person without social skills, or